GoogleCloudPlatform/software-delivery-shield-demo-java/instructions_cloudrun.md

     terraform init
     ```

-1. Next, you can run a plan to get an idea of the changes that will be applied.
+1. Next, run a plan to get an idea of the changes that will be applied:
     ```
     terraform plan -var-file="deploy-to-gke.tfvars" -out plan.out
     ```